mashumafi/godot-local-backup/README.md

 ### Max Threads

 The backups are created using threads.
 Using -1 will use all processors available to do the backup quickly.
-Using 0 or 1 will avoid creating entierly.
+Using 0 or 1 will avoid creating entirely.

 ## Tool Menu